Yumeng-Su/Yumeng-Su.github.io/_pages/about.md

   - /about.html
 ---

 I received my Ph.D. degree in Information and Communication Engineeringin December 2023 from Harbin Engineering University, Harbin, China.
 My academic journey has equipped me with a robust foundation in cutting-edge technologies and research methodologies.
-Currently, I work as a research associate at North Automatic Control Technology Institute, where I use my expertise to drive impactful projects and contribute to the field of information technology.
+Currently, I work as a Research Associate at North Automatic Control Technology Institute, where I use my expertise to drive impactful projects and contribute to the field of information technology.

 I have a keen interest in exploring the intersection of technology and communication, always eager to learn and apply new concepts to solve complex problems.
 My work involves a blend of theoretical research and practical application, which I find incredibly rewarding.